ishasinha1/TigerMunch_Sp2024_COS333/README.md

 # TigerMunch_Sp2024_COS333

-You must install the openai package into your cos333 virtual environment: python -m pip install openai
+You must install the requests package into your cos333 virtual environment:

+python -m pip install requests

 The following command exports the API key and sets an environment variable for the session.
 It must be run for the image module to function.